C-K Community Profiles

 Meet members of the IIT Chicago-Kent community

 Our students are a diverse, eclectic group—hardworking, adept, self-motivated and creative.
-Our faculty comprises one the most influential groups of legal scholars in the country.
+Our faculty comprises one of the most influential groups of legal scholars in the country.
 And our global alumni network of more than 12,000 is shaping the debate and catalyzing change.

 Meet Caroline Teichner '12, a mechanical and aerospace engineer who knew from a young age that she wanted to practice intellectual property law.
 Her dream job is to work in-house at Boeing.